 Monuments and memorials - Old Sambor is also home to monuments commemorating events related to World War II and other important moments in the history of the city and the region.

-Folk culture - Numerous elements of Ukrainian folk tradition, including music, dances, and handicrafts, have been preserved in and around the city.
+Folk culture - Numerous elements of Ukrainian folk traditions, including music, dances, and handicrafts, have been preserved in and around the city.

 © 2025 Sindbad